 - Braces or dentures: If you fail to properly clean food particles from braces, they may rot and cause bad breath.
 Loose-fitting dentures cause infections or sores in the mouth.
-This cause bad breath
+This causes bad breath.

 The people around you may notice that you have bad breath.
 When people realize that you have a bad odor, they tend to give you a larger than normal personal space.
-It is important to seek the services of a dentist once you notice you have bad breath.
+It is important to seek a Splendid Dental Woodlands dentist’s services once you notice you have bad breath.

 If you suffer from periodontal disease, consult a dentist who specializes in dental implants and gum disease.
 Seek to eliminate all the causes of bad breath.
 When it occurs in young children, it’s a sign of undiagnosed medical problems or infections.

 Explore Oral Health Treatment Programs at Splendid Dental Woodlands

 Splendid Dental Woodlands treats different oral health conditions.
 It provides six forms of specialty care.
 These include endodontist, maxillofacial surgeon, periodontist, orthodontist, and pediatric dentistry.